 Breast cancer occurs when abnormal breast cells begin to grow uncontrollably.
 It can happen to anyone, female or male.
 However, women are more likely to get breast cancer than men.
 In fact, in the United States, breast cancer is the most commonly diagnosed cancer in women after skin cancer.

 Breast cancers are different from other types of cancer because they can have certain characteristics, such as being influenced by hormones like estrogen or progesterone, or other types of protein.
-These characteristics can influence how breast cancers are treated.
+These

 Risk Factors For Breast Cancer